 Of course, our kitties know nothing about good or evil.
 Unlike humans, cats only act on instinct and conditioning.
 We cannot scold our cat or talk to it like we do to our kids.
 A cat’s learning skill is similar to that of toddlers.
 However, we can still teach them to do things.

-There are three factors that could affect our kitty’s toilet habits – age (or time), litter box and location, and your kitty’s mood and stress levels.
+There are four factors that could affect our kitty’s toilet habits – age (or time), litter box and its location, health issues, and your kitty’s stress levels.

 Is your kitty old or young?
-Young felines still need a little bit of adjustment when it comes to using the litter box.
-But as they grow older, it supposedly gets easier for them to enter and make use of their kitty toilet.
+Young felines need an adjustment period when it comes to using the litter box.
+As they grow older, it supposedly gets easier for them to enter and make use of their kitty toilet.

-For senior felines, however, potty problems may be health-related – like arthritis.
-Arthritic cats have difficulty getting into and out of the litter box, so you need to introduce your old puss new boxes with lower sides.
+For senior felines, however, their potty problems may be health-related – such as arthritis.
+Arthritic cats have difficulty getting into and out of the litter box, so you will need to introduce your old puss to a new litter box with lower sides.

-If your kitty wishes its old litter box but its sides are too high, you may need to cut a portion of its side so that the old cat can climb into it.
-Additionally, senior cats may lose their accuracy in “shooting” their gunk so you need to place absorbent pads all around the box and even under it.
+If your kitten wants to go in its old litter box, but the sides are too high, you may need to cut a portion out so that the old cat can climb into it.
+Additionally, senior cats may lose their accuracy in “shooting their gunk”, so you should consider placing absorbent pads all around the box and even under it.

-Bowel consistency is also related to health issues and can cause poo outside the kitty toilet.
-Young felines have lower immunity so they are prone to a list of health problems which includes sickness that has diarrhea symptoms.
+Bowel consistency is also related to health issues and can cause a cat to poop outside their litter box.
+Young felines have a lower immune system, which makes them prone to a list of health problems, such as a sickness that has diarrhea symptoms.

-With diarrhea getting into the litter box in time is a challenge, so the only way to fix diarrhea is to have your kitty health checked by the vet.
+With diarrhea, getting into the litter box in time is a challenge, so the only way to fix that problem is getting your kitty’s health checked by a vet.

-Older cats, meanwhile, are prone to constipation.
-Constipation means stress and discomfort which will make your cat associate such negative sensations with the litter box.
-Additionally, because it takes some time for your cat to unload its gunk, it may make so many attempts to discharge the troublesome nugget whenever and wherever it can.
+On the other hand,older cats are prone to constipation.
+Constipation causes stress and discomfort, which will make your cat associate such negative sensations with the litter box.
+Additionally, because it takes some time for your cat to unload its bowels, it may make many attempts to discharge the troublesome nuggets whenever and wherever it can.

 If your feline friend has no health issues, then you may need to check out its “toilet” – the litter box.
-It has three factors that could make or break your fussy puss – and have it scurrying for another “better” loo.
-These are the litter, the box, and the location.
+There are three factors that could make or break your fussy puss – and have it scurrying for another, “better” loo.
+These factors are the litter, the box, and the location.

 - Two Inches Under

 Does your kitty teeter along the sides or on the edge of its litter box?
-Does it seem too much in a hurry going in and out of its box, as if it’s afraid that some creepy crawly critter from the underworld is about to grab it while it unloads its turd?
+Does it seem in a hurry going in and out of its box, like it’s afraid that some creepy crawly critter will grab it while it unloads its turd?
 So much so that it may not even bother covering its deposit?

 If you answered yes to one of these questions, then your furball may be having issues with the litter.

-Cats are finicky to litter quality – whether because of the brand, the type of scent, the texture or material.
-They are very sensitive to these changes.
-But unlike us humans who can openly use words to complain, the only thing tabbies can do to protest is by leaving you those wayward turds.
+Cats are finicky to litter quality – whether because of the brand, the type of scent, the texture or even the material.
+Unlike humans who can use words to complain, the only thing tabbies can do to protest is by leaving you those wayward turds.

-Identifying the specific litter box issue your kitty may take a couple of weeks, as well as various litter boxes.
-Introduce your cat to a minimum of three litter boxes in one particular area of the house.
-Each box must have one different quality of litter from the other, such as brands (brand A vs brand B vs brand C), scent (unscented vs natural grass vs pine), and texture (crystals vs gravely vs fine-grained).
+Identifying the specific litter box issue for your kitty may take a couple of weeks, as well as various litter boxes.
+Introduce your cat to a minimum of three litter boxes in one area of the house.
+Each box must have one different quality from the others, such as brand (brand A vs brand B vs brand C), scent (unscented vs natural grass vs pine), and texture (crystals vs gravel vs fine-grained).

-Although each cat has its own preference, the usual choices are unscented, fine-grained litter piled two to three inches deep inside the litter box.
-Long-haired cats may prefer less than two inches litter, but a rather smooth and slick-surfaced litter box.
+Although each cat has their own preference, the usual choice is unscented, fine-grained litter piled two to three inches deep inside a litter box.
+Long-haired cats may prefer less than two inches litter in a rather slick-surfaced litter box.

 - A Box of Evidence

-Before changing your cat’s type of litter box, you may want to consider first how old and clean is your kitty’s toilet?
-Cats, like humans, are finicky and drawn to new and clean things.
-Having a litter box accumulate more than 24 hours of gunk can make it stinky to your cat and discourage it from enjoying its private time.
+Before changing your cat’s type of litter box, you may want to consider this first- how old and clean is your kitty’s toilet?
+Cats, like humans, are finicky and they are drawn to new and clean things.
+Having a litter box accumulate more than 24 hours of gunk can discourage your cat from enjoying its private time.
 If you have a fussier cat, you may even need to remove the used litter at least twice a day.

-In addition to removing used litter regularly, have a general box cleaning at least once a month – weekly if the litter is non-clumping since the entire litter will have to be replaced.
+In addition to removing used litter regularly, have a general box cleaning at least once a month – weekly if the litter is non-clumping, since all of the litter will have to be replaced.
 You will also have to change the litter box from time to time if regular scrubbing no longer removes the stink.
 There is no need to use enzymatic fluids.
-Forget citrus scented-cleaners too since cats dislike citrus fruits.
+Forget citrus scented-cleaners too, since cats dislike citrus fruits.